AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/running-securely.md

 ## OS service concerns

-In order to prevent privilege escalations through binary planting, it is important that the directory where AdGuard Home is installed to has proper ownership and privileges set.
+In order to prevent privilege escalations through binary planting, it is important that the directory where AdGuard Home is installed to has proper ownership and permissions set.

 We thank Go Compile for assistance in writing this section.

 ### Unix (FreeBSD, Linux, macOS, OpenBSD)

 AdGuard Home working directory, which is by default `/Applications/AdGuardHome` on macOS and `/opt/AdGuardHome` on other Unix systems, as well as the binary itself should generally have `root:root` ownership and not be writeable by anyone but `root`.
-You can check it with the following command, replacing `/opt/AdGuardHome` with your directory and `/opt/AdGuardHome/AdGuardHome` with your binary:
+You can check this with the following command, replacing `/opt/AdGuardHome` with your directory and `/opt/AdGuardHome/AdGuardHome` with your binary:

 ```sh
 ls -d -l /opt/AdGuardHome